JS-Tharun/Garbage-Image-Classifier/docker_aws_setup.md

 - `nano .env` - paste the local env files used here
 - `cat .env` - to check if the file is written and saved

-4. Install nginx and certbot for
+4. Install nginx and certbot

 - Install nginx: `sudo apt-get install nginx -y`
 - Install the certbot: `sudo apt install certbot -y`